minireference/structure-api/BLOG.md

+## Tue 18 Apr 2017 18:04:32 EDT

+Okay so after a lot of work, we finally have a working version of YAML loading from a directory.
+First we start from a clean slate:

+    ./manage.py deletenodesandrelns
+    All Nodes and Relations deleted

+Next we load all data from `miniref/`:

+    ./manage.py loadfromyamldata ../data/miniref/
+    Loaded YAML data from dir ../data/miniref/

+Next we refactor (today) and add some more classes (tomorrow).

 ## Mon 10 Apr 2017 16:58:23 EDT

 This might might be useful for dumping the DB as SQL for later comparison